n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 ### Segregated by pool type

 Opposite to D's current GC, different type classes are allocated in separate pools.
-This named a segregated GC.
+This is named a segregated GC.
 Segregation happens on all combinations of

 - size class,
 - scanningness: (whether they may contain pointers or not), and